 And the ugly geopolitical reality is that the United States can let Aleppo fall to Assad

 This is a key reason why the United States hasn’t made much of an effort against Assad: Assad’s war is local — hyperventilated on social media as some kind of good versus evil contest for the soul of the Arab world but in reality just another dictator putting down yet another uprising against his inevitably incompetent rule.
-Assad will not take Aleppo and turn his forces upon the US or its allies beyond Syria itself.
+Assad will not take Aleppo and turn his forces upon America or its allies beyond Syria itself.

 Were Aleppo about to fall to the Islamic State, the United States would be rallying as it did to save Kobane in northern Syria in 2013-14.
-There, the US launched a large air campaign to preserve the city’s Kurdish fighters — because IS would have used Kobane as a base to attack Turkey or beyond.
+There, the United States launched a large air campaign to preserve the city’s Kurdish fighters — because IS would have used Kobane as a base to attack Turkey or beyond.
 Yet Assad’s very local goals precludes a massive American retaliation for his siege on Aleppo.

 But there is another conundrum for Syrian rebels hoping beyond hope that this siege will finally rally the West to their side: the unsavory nature of Syrian rebels themselves.
 In northern Syria, the Free Syrian Army is more or less nonexistent — it’s a motley collection of militias who have under them their fair share of war crimes.
 Barrel bombs they do not have, but the record has shown that, when given the opportunity, these groups murder Assad supporters just as readily as Assad bombs their families.

-For the United States, the bad propaganda of aligning with such forces outweighs the strategic gains of halting Assad — because even if Assad does subdue Syria again, it merely returns the situation to the status quo ante, which is hardly intolerable to the US.
+For the United States, the bad propaganda of aligning with such forces outweighs the strategic gains of halting Assad — because even if Assad does subdue Syria again, it merely returns the situation to the status quo ante, which is hardly intolerable to the United States.
 A ruined Syria under Assad will take a decade or more to return to its prewar strength, which even in 2010 was grossly outmatched by Turkey, Israel and the United States.

 On the other hand, to get caught supporting rebels who might turn into future Islamic State commanders could undermine the budding relationship between DC and Tehran and will certainly hinder America’s attempts to prod its NATO allies to support its strategic goals in the Middle East.

 That much of northern Syria is actually under Nusra Front control — an Al Qaeda affiliate — compounds the equation.
-The only “good” guys in the north as far as the US is concerned are the Syrian Democratic Forces, a collection of Kurdish, Arab and other minority forces that are mostly gearing toward fighting the Islamic State.
+The only “good” guys in the north as far as America is concerned are the Syrian Democratic Forces, a collection of Kurdish, Arab and other minority forces that are mostly gearing toward fighting the Islamic State.
 While an SDF affiliate, the Kurdish YPG does hold ground in Aleppo.
 They do so under a ceasefire, protecting Kurdish residents but not taking part in the active fighting.
 They are, so far, not subject to Assad’s counteroffensive.

 Moreover, America is quite distracted right now: a divisive election year and low race relations have sapped the electorate’s ability to focus on foreign affairs.
 Even the Orlando shooting, with its Islamists overtones, has receded in the public mind.
 Obama is deploying what little geopolitical capital he has left in his term to retake Mosul, sending more troops to Iraq in what may eventually reach some 4,600 soldiers.
 To recapture Mosul before the election is both good politics and good use of what remains of Obama’s lame-duck presidency, taking priority over any pushes to save Aleppo.